danbev/migrate/README.md

         at org.jboss.ejb3.tx2.impl.CMTTxInterceptor.invokeInCallerTx(CMTTxInterceptor.java:233)
         ...
 55 more
 To understand this issue we need to take a look at the [GreeterBean](migrate/blob/master/ejb/src/main/java/se/rl/migrate/ejb/GreeterBean.java).
 Notice how the GreetingBean uses _se.rl.migrate.Version_.
-This class is packages in a separate jar file and can be found in the root of the migrate.ear.
+This class is packaged in a separate jar file and can be found in the root of migrate.ear.
 Since this jar is not located in the ear's lib director, which is specified using 'library_directory' element in _META-INF/application.xml_, AS7 has no knowledge of this class.
 To make AS7, and other containers for that matter, aware of this class we need to update the ejb.jar's MANIFEST.